aduth/StreamLens/README.md

 StreamLens</h1>

 StreamLens is a browser extension that helps you follow your favorite streamers across multiple supported streaming platforms.
-Easily connect your [Twitch](https://www.twitch.tv/) or [Mixer](https://mixer.com/) accounts to import your followed streams automatically.
+Easily connect your [Twitch](https://www.twitch.tv/) account to import your followed streams automatically.
 The StreamLens toolbar button provides you with an at-a-glance count of live broadcasts and, when clicked, expands to show a list of streamers from which you can choose to start watching.

 <p align="center"><img width="500" height="328" alt="StreamLens popup streams list" src="https://user-images.githubusercontent.com/1779930/71039836-1d5d0a80-20f3-11ea-98a8-c36d077d671b.png"></p>